 25 Symptoms of type 1 diabetes

 What is glucose homeostasis?
-The body maintains blood glucose level within the normal range by a very complex process called as glucose homeostasis.
+The body maintains blood glucose level within the normal range by a very complicated process called glucose homeostasis.
 If there is any disturbance to glucose homeostasis, then it will lead to various bodily symptoms.

 Based on the symptoms, if you are able to diagnose type 1 diabetes early, then it may help to stop or delay the auto-destruction of pancreatic beta cells.